josh-vaz-dev/youlama/README.md

 - Maximum audio duration is configurable (default: 60 minutes)
 - YouTube videos will first try to use available subtitles
 - If no subtitles are available, the video will be transcribed
-- Ollama summarization is optional and requires Ollama to be running
+- Ollama summarization is optional and requires Ollama to be running locally
 - The application runs in a Docker container with CUDA support
 - Models are downloaded and cached in the `models` directory
+- The container connects to the local Ollama instance using host.docker.internal

 ## License